Documentation Index

 Payment step — outcome events

-These fire from useCheckoutOrderAction in packages/react/src/providers/checkout-action/index.tsx when submitPayment throws a specific class.
+These fire from useCheckoutOrderAction in packages/react/src/providers/checkout-action/index.tsx when submitPayment resolves or throws a specific class.
 Each represents an expected business outcome (not a bug).

 payment_validation_failed